voedger/voedger-internals/server/design/orch.md

 ### Automatic

 - Basic
-  - provide and laucnh VVM1
+  - provide and launch VVM1
   - wait for successful VVM1 start
   - provide and launch VVM2
   - wait for VVM2 start failure